Raising chickens is relatively easy and you will find an assortment of chicken houses to choose from these days.

 In general, chickens can find their own food - as long as they are given enough access to the outdoors to forage for food such as greens and bugs.

-Chickens are omnivores and can eat just about anything.
+Although, chickens are omnivores and can eat just about anything.
 Chickens are kind of like pigs and humans which can eat a variety of plant and animal foods.

-And some people feed chickens their leftovers, chicken feed, and chicken scratch to help supplement their foraging.
+And some people feed their chickens leftovers along with chicken feed and chicken scratch to help supplement their foraging.